Theosis – Definition

 The word “perfect” (Gr.
 Teleios) means one who has reached the goal.
 Perfection (Teleioi) is also used in the New Testament to denote physically and intellectually “mature” men (1 Corinthians 14:20).
 Paul speaks of “them that are perfect” (1 Corinthians 2:6) and of “as many as be perfect” (Philippians 3:15).
 At the same time, he teaches that there are new goals to gain and that he himself has not reached the ultimate perfection.
 Therefore, we can conclude that Christ does not here deal with absolute sinlessness in this life because sanctification is a progressive work.

 The Jews at Christ’s time, were working hard to become righteous by their own deeds.
 But in their legalism, they gave much attention to the small details of the letter of the law and they lost sight fully of its spirit (Matthew 23:23).
 In the Sermon on the Mount, Christ tried to turn their focus away from the husks to the wheat.
 For they had made the law an end in itself, and had lost sight of its purpose which is ultimate love for God and man (Matthew 22:34–40; Exodus 20:3-17).

 Partakers of the Divine Nature

-Following the example of Christ, Peter stressed the same message of being divinized.
+Following the example of Christ, Peter stressed the same message of being divinized or resemble God in character (Theosis).
 He wrote, “Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:4).

 In His service,